Frequently Asked Questions

 Learning with The Guitar Social FAQs

-After the workshop, normally the following day you’ll be sent an email with some follow up materials and a suggested practice guide.
+Once you’re a member you’ll be added to Student’s corner, where we store all the session materials including song sheets, worksheets and practice videos.
+After the session, normally the following day you’ll be sent an email with some follow up materials and a suggested practice guide.
 See ‘After the session, what to expect’ for more details.

 Yes, our beginners’ courses are aimed at the player who has never picked up a guitar before.
 If you can play a few chords you’re welcome too.
 Much beyond that and you’ll probably want to look at some of the other courses we offer.